major macro economic indicators

 - Stable democratic framework

-- Very high public debt and debt interest payments inhibiting growth
+- Very high public debt and debt service inhibiting growth

 - High rates of corruption, crime and largely unskilled labour force could dampen investor sentiment

 The Jamaican economy, which suffered a severe contraction during the COVID-19 pandemic due to its heavy reliance on tourism coupled with the impact of travel restrictions, will continue the recovery that began in 2021, expanding at a more moderate pace in 2022.
 However, this recovery will continue to be hampered by the low percentage of the vaccinated population.
 In October 2021, only 11.8% of the population was vaccinated, despite the support of the COVAX initiative led by the World Health Organization.